-You could create a folder below your TeX home directory and put your .sty file therein.
-Use this command at the command prompt to find out where:
+You could create a folder below your TeX home directory and put your

 On my computer it shows